 (5) Despite any rule of law or equity to the contrary, a condition subject to which a CCU is issued is not invalid merely because the CCU is, by the condition, made irredeemable or redeemable only on the happening of a contingency however remote or at the end of a period however long.

+[Section 257 amended by No. 7 of 2016 s.
+92.]

 258. Priority of CCU’s on winding-up

 (1) On a winding-up of a co-operative, a debt owed to a person as the holder of a CCU issued by the co-operative is to rank for priority of payment in accordance with the terms of issue of the CCU.